ASTROBOSS/astroboss/README.md

 ## 👨‍💻 About Me

 I am an undergraduate student at **Rutgers University - New Brunswick**, studying **Mathematics and Computer Science**.
-My main interests are in algorithms, quantum computing, and most things physics and math-related.
+My main interests are in algorithms, quantum computing, computer graphics, and most things physics and math-related.

 ---